Vastadu Naa Raju: Plot

 Narasimha (Prakash Raj) is a rowdy whose life ambition is to become an MLA.
-He murders people and works as a henchman to the Home Minister (Sayaji Shinde) in hopes of getting the seat.
-However, Narasimha has a sister Pooja (Taapsee Pannu), whom he adores a lot. and she too loves her brother.
+He murders people and works as a henchman to the Home Minister Aadikeshava Rao (Sayaji Shinde) in hopes of getting the seat.
+However, Narasimha has a sister Pooja (Taapsee), whom he adores a lot, and she too loves her brother.

 Venky (Vishnu Manchu) is a happy-go-lucky guy with a nice family and no problems.
 His ambition in life is to become a professional kickboxer.
-He and his dad share a strong bond.
+He and his father share a strong bond.
 When Venky goes to the shop to pick up his pictures, he accidentally takes the wrong envelope.
 His family sees the pictures of Pooja and thinks she is Venky's girlfriend.

-The Home Minister's son Ajay (Ajay) wants to marry Pooja and tells Narasimha that he will make him an MLA if he agrees to the marriage.
+Aadikeshava Rao's son Ajay (Ajay) wants to marry Pooja and tells Narasimha that he will make him an MLA if he agrees to the marriage.
 Narasimha quickly agrees, and Pooja too has no objection to her brother's decision.
 Through a series of misunderstandings, Narasimha thinks that Pooja is in love with Venky, though they both have never met.
-Narasimha worries that he will not become a MLA, and goes to Venky's family's coffee shop and thrashes everything.
+Narasimha worries that he will not become a MLA and goes to Venky's family's coffee shop and thrashes everything.
 He destroys Venky's sister's marriage and slaps Venky's father.
 Venky comes home and sees the destruction.
-He's confused and swears revenge on Narasimha.
+He is confused and swears revenge on Narasimha.

-Narasimha screams at Pooja and she decides to commit suicide; when she jumps into the water, Venky saves her.
+Narasimha screams at his sister, and she decides to commit suicide; when she jumps into the water, Venky saves her.
 It is late, so he decides to drop her at her home.
 When Narasimha sees Pooja on Venky's bike, he thinks that they are eloping.
-Venky and Pooja try to explain that they don't know each other and it is a misunderstanding, but Narasimha won't listen.
+Venky and Pooja try to explain that they do not know each other and it is a misunderstanding, but Narasimha does not listen.
 A fight follows. and Narasimha shoots Venky.
-Venky survives, but he kidnaps Pooja and says he demands an apology, and Narasimha must fix all that he destroyed.
-Slowly, Pooja becomes friends with Venky, and after a little while they fall in love, but they don't know this.
+Venky survives but kidnaps Pooja and demands an apology, and that Narasimha must fix all that he destroyed.
+Slowly, Pooja becomes friends with Venky, and after a little while they fall in love, but they do not know this.
 Pooja goes to her exam hall, and tells Venky she will tell him something after her exam.
-Pooja was going to say 'I love you'.
+Pooja was going to say that she loves him.

-Meanwhile, Venky's friends and family explain the misunderstanding to Narasimha, and he immediately apologizes and fixes all the destruction he's caused.
+Meanwhile, Venky's friends and family explain the misunderstanding to Narasimha, and he immediately apologizes and fixes all the destruction he has caused.
 Pooja is not able to tell Venky her feelings because her brother comes and apologizes.
 Now Venky does not want to create any more problems, so he denies his love for Pooja.
-Pooja doesn't want to marry Ajay, but she accepts to make her brother happy.
+Pooja does not want to marry Ajay, but she accepts to make her brother happy.
 Ajay figures out that Pooja has been kidnapped and thinks that Venky and Pooja are in love.
-The Home Minister then insults Pooja.
-This leads to a fight and their wedding is called off.
+Aadikeshava Rao then insults Pooja.
+This leads to a fight, and their wedding is called off.
 Narsimha thinks that Pooja should marry Venky, and they happily get married.